fluent/fluent-plugin-rewrite-tag-filter/README.md

 ### RewriteTagFilterOutput

 Fluentd Output filter plugin.
 It has designed to rewrite tag like mod_rewrite.
-Re-emmit a record with rewrited tag when a value matches with the regular expression.
+Re-emmit a record with rewrited tag when a value matches/unmatches with the regular expression.
 Also you can change a tag from apache log by domain, status-code(ex.
 500 error),
 user-agent, request-uri, regex-backreference and so on with regular expression.